 Donald has provided leadership in graduate and undergraduate admissions and education at Baruch College, Drexel University, Hofstra University, NYU Law School, and currently as Vice President for Enrollment and Student Services at Dowling College.
 He has written articles, presented at NAGAP and other higher education conferences, and shared his expertise as a consultant in graduate enrollment.

-The Visionary Award is a new (2008) award.
 The Visionary Award may be presented to an individual in the higher education community who has demonstrated a unique and innovative vision in the graduate enrollment profession, in the field of higher education, or, in NAGAP.
 The recipient is not required to be a member of NAGAP.
 S/he will have demonstrated a potential for thinking outside of the box and for leading bold, cutting-edge and successful initiatives that have benefited the graduate enrollment management community.

 2017 - David Lang, University at Buffalo